People & Culture

 There are some things which bring people together – supporting the national football team is one of them.
 International players with ties to DR Congo include Fabrice Muamba and Vincent Kompany (seen here at SOS Children's Village in Kinshasa).

-With the largest population in Africa, spread across a huge area, the people of DR Congo are made up of many hundreds of different groups, speaking a variety of Bantu languages.
+With one of the largest populations in Africa, spread across a huge area, the people of DR Congo are made up of many hundreds of different groups, speaking a variety of Bantu languages.

 The most common native languages are Kikongo in the southwest, Lingala in the northwest, Tshiluba in the centre and Swahili in the east.
 These are the official languages, alongside French, which is spoken or understood across DR Congo.